himanshurattan99/snakes-and-ladders/README.md

     1. Player's Name Not Appearing In 1st Cell On The Board
     2. Players Repeating The Turn Even If Dice Value Is Not 6 Before Entering The Board Or When They Enter The Board At 1st Cell
+    3. Game Start Sound Not Playing In The Beginning

 # Features To Be Added :
     1. Adding More Players Feature